3. Plan library policies and procedures.

 - Prepare a physical place for children to put their books at the end of the day; make it easy for children to keep track of the books/page.

 - Design a wait-list system for books; this can build excitement and make sharing books fair.
-A clipboard and checklist can be sufficient or something more exciting like a colorful poster.

 - Plan who will re-shelf books and how.
 Consider indicating where books go on the spine: either 1. color-code sections of the library with stickers or washi tape; or 2. print labels for individual books that match labels on the shelf, then adhere labels to the spine with clear tape.